Xenoneqq/MOWNiT/README.md

 # MOWNiT
-Repository containing solutions and raports for the subject of numeric methods used in science and technology
+Solutions and raports for the subject of numeric methods used in science and technology